locmai/locmai-home/resume/index.md

 - Website: [https://maibaloc.com](https://maibaloc.com)

 - GitHub: [https://github.com/locmai](https://github.com/locmai)

-## Objectives
-- Looking for a terrific opportunity to work in Site Reliability Engineering and be a part of a forward-thinking company that values innovation and professional growth.

-- Developing a career path that combines engineering management and technology leadership.

 ## Experiences
 - **Senior Site Reliability Engineer, Observability and Identity (January 2023 - Present) – Axon**
   - Architected and built new development tools environments based on Azure global transit network architecture with Azure VPN and Azure AD Domain Services.